freenas/freenas-docs/userguide/tn_initial.rst

 Console Setup Menu
 ------------------

-After setting up the hardware for the %brand% Storage Array, boot the system.
-The Console Setup menu, shown in :numref:`Figure %s <console_setup_menu_fig>`, appears at the end of the boot process.
-If access to the %brand% system's keyboard and monitor is available, this Console Setup menu can be used to administer the system if the administrative GUI is not accessible.
+The Console Setup menu, shown in
+:numref:`Figure %s <console_setup_menu_fig>`,
+appears at the end of the boot process.
+If access to the %brand% system's keyboard and monitor is available, this Console Setup menu can be used to administer the system even if the administrative GUI is not accessible.

 .. note:: The Console Setup menu can be accessed from within the